Close-up of a man wearing a blue and white beach shirt holding an open newspaper

 The News Industry & Press Freedom

-The internet enables large-scale dissemination of information, which can be used to educate and inform whole populations of current events.
+The internet enables large-scale dissemination of information, which can be used to educate and inform whole populations about current events.
 Likewise, it can also be used to sway opinion, manipulate, control the narrative, spread propaganda, and even alter voters' choices.

 It is essential for democracy, justice, the environment, and our fundamental rights that critical journalism does not die out and that information lobbying and censorship do not gain the upper hand.
+We must fight against mass media, television, and social media, which are used as superficial appeasements to distract citizens from critical issues.

 Reporting the news comes at a price, as attacks on press freedom and independent media are intensifying.
 In an unprecedented year, at least 124 journalists and media workers were killed in 2024.
 The most dangerous region for media workers was Gaza.